christeenamjoy/cogent-labs-codetest/README.md

 * React Router: React Router is a library that enables client-side routing for React applications.
 It allows for easy navigation between pages of the web app without the need for a page refresh, making the app feel more like a native desktop or mobile application.
 This helps to improve the user experience and provides a more seamless navigation experience.

-* Tailwind CSS: Tailwind CSS is a utility-first CSS framework that provides pre-built styles and classes for common user interface components, such as buttons, forms, and navigation bars.
+* Tailwind CSS: Tailwind CSS is a utility-first CSS framework that provides pre-built styles and classes for common user interface components.
 Using Tailwind CSS can help to speed up development by providing a set of reusable components that can be quickly styled to match the design of the web app.

 * Jest and React Testing Library: Jest is a popular JavaScript testing framework that is commonly used for testing React applications.
 React Testing Library is a library that provides utilities for testing React components in a way that simulates user behavior.
 Together, these tools provide a solid testing infrastructure that ensures that the web app is reliable, stable, and bug-free.